The General Forum¶

 OMP -- runs on --> HW

-2. The Why: Our Groundings¶
+2. Our Groundings¶

 This is the evidence that we are building something the world genuinely needs.